President Donald Trump repeats his victory in Iowa

-Republican Donald Trump won Iowa for a second time, beating Democrat Joe Biden here, according to state results as of late Tuesday evening.
+Republican Donald Trump won Iowa for a second time, beating Democrat Joe Biden here.

+Results from Tuesday evening held and showed Trump earning 53.23 percent of the vote in Iowa as of Wednesday morning.
+Former Vice President Joe Biden had 45 percent of the vote.

+All told, Trump appears to have won 93 of Iowa’s 96 counties.
+Only Johnson, Linn, Black Hawk, Polk, Story and Scott counties went for Biden.
+Those same counties went for Democratic candidate Hillary Clinton in 2016.

 Trump won Iowa by nearly 10 percentage points in 2016, flipping a state that had twice gone for Democratic President Barack Obama.